tadesouaiaia/sibArc-website/docs/workshop_practical_clive.docx.md

 Often GWAS summary statistics are only available in one population.
 BridgePRS can use these summary statistics and optimise them to estimate a PRS for another target population given individual level from the target population.
-Here is an example
+Here is an example using the `data/eur_eas.config` config file
 ```
 ./bridgePRS prs-single run -o out_single/ --config_files data/eur_eas.config --phenotype y --cores 10
 ```
-Look at `data/eur_eas.config`, the file uses EUR GWAS summary statistics and EAS test and validation data.
+Look at `data/eur_eas.config`.
+### Questions?
+* What GWAS summary data is used?
+* What test data is used for model optimisation?
+* What validation data is used?

 Results of interest are written to the folder `out_single/prs-single_EAS/quantify/`.
 Model performance is shown in the file `EAS_quantify_var_explained.txt` and plotted in ....

-See hpw these results compare with the previous analysis which included EAS GWAS summary statistics.
+See how these results compare with the previous analysis which included EAS GWAS summary statistics.
 ```
 cat out_single/prs-single_EAS/quantify/EAS_quantify_var_explained.txt
 cat out/prs-combined_EAS-EUR/EAS_weighted_combined_var_explained.txt
 ```
 This single summary statistic analysis is equilvant to the stage 2 analysis previously but with all the weight on the EUR prior.

-The superior performance of the previous stage 2 analysis shows how the EAS summary statistics have been incorporated to improve the PRS.
+### Question?
+* How does prediction using only EUR summary statistics compare with those which include information from the EAS summary statistics?

 ### Further analysis with BridgePRS
 #### African analysis